wujian16/Cornell-MOE/README.md

 The left-hand side shows the fitted statistical model and the points suggested by Cornell-MOE.
 Note that the function evaluation is subject to noise; the right-hand side visualizes the acquisition function according to q-KG criteria.
 <center><img src="https://github.com/wujian16/qKG/blob/jianwu_9_cpp_KG_gradients/qkg-demo.gif" height="400" width="600"></center>

-#### a demo of derivative-enabled knowledge gradient vs. derivative-enabled expected improvement on a 1-d synthetic function. d-KG explores much more efficiently.
+#### a demo of d-KG vs. d-EI on a 1-d synthetic function. d-KG explores much more efficiently.
 <center><img src="https://github.com/wujian16/qKG/blob/jianwu_18_cpp_continuous_fidelity/dkg-demo.gif" height="400" width="600"></center>

 Cornell-MOE implements a library of batch Bayesian optimization algorithms.
 It works by iteratively: